richardschoen/iforgit/README.md

 The ```GITCMD``` and ```GITQSH``` command can also be used to run general git commands over an IFS git repository from a traditional IBM i job stram if you're managing traditional PC-style git repositories in the Integrated File System (IFS)

-The ```SRCGITCMD``` command can be used to do view or check out old versions of a source member using the the SRCGITCMD CL command itself in a process or interactively as a PDM option or RDI user action:
+The ```SRCGITCMD``` command can be used to view or check out old versions of a source member using the the SRCGITCMD CL command itself in a process or interactively as a PDM option or RDI user action.
+The following options are currently supported:
 Perform a ```git log``` command to see how many times a member has been committed and determine the git commit hash for checking out the member from your git repository.
 Perform a ```git blame``` command to show a consolodated view of the selected source member commits to determine what older version you may want to view or restore.
 Perform a ```git diff``` command for a selected hash to see what has changed.